 Audit Scope

 The scope of an Audit includes the Audited Party’s Use of Information as well as any dissemination of and/or provision of access to Information by the Audited Party to any third parties.
 The Audit will also cover any unauthorized as well as erroneous onward dissemination of and/or provision of access to or Use of Information.
-For the avoidance of doubt, Audited Parties that solely provide Delayed Data to Subscribers and/or Publicly Display Information to its Users are not required to submit Reports.
+For the avoidance of doubt, Audited Parties that solely provide Information Supplier-Controlled Delayed Data and/or Information Supplier-Controlled After Midnight Data to Subscribers and/or Publicly Display Information to its Users are not required to submit Reports.
 In this case an Audit would therefore not include the examination of Reports to verify correct and efficient reporting.

 An Audit may cover all Information Products received by the Audited Party either directly from Euronext or via a third party.